 Netflix is normally the most difficult site to unblock, which is why most VPN providers take care not to mention it specifically.
 They know that even if they can deliver Netflix access today, it could be blocked tomorrow.

 Windscribe is much more open and transparent.
-Just point your browser at the company's Status page and you'll see its full list of locations, which of them support P2P (most) and which of them don't (India, Russia and South Africa, as we write.)
+Just point your browser at the company's Status page and you'll see its full list of locations, which of them support P2P (most) and which of them don't (India, Lithuania, Russia and South Africa, at the time of writing).

 Your options are just as clear in the Windscribe apps.
-Locations where torrents aren't allowed are marked with a crossed-out 'p2p' icon, but select anything else and you can download whatever and whenever you like.
+Locations where torrents aren't allowed are marked with the same crossed-out 'P2P', but select anything else and you can download whatever and whenever you like.

-Factor in Windscribe's free plan and various anonymous payment options (cryptocurrencies, gift cards) and the company makes a better torrenting choice than most, although its occasional slow speeds could be a problem.
+Factor in Windscribe's free plan and various anonymous payment options (cryptocurrencies, gift cards), along with its decent performance levels, and the company makes a great torrenting choice.

 There's an unusual extra touch in direct links to old versions of the Windows and Mac apps.
 You may not care about that as a new user, but being able to rewind to a previous version could be very helpful if you find the latest build doesn't work on one of your computers, or an app update turns out to be buggy.